-If the informal procedure described above does not resolve the student's issue, s/he may initiate a formal grievance no later than 90 days from the precipitating event or action.
+If the informal procedure described above does not resolve the student's issue, they may initiate a formal grievance no later than 90 days from the precipitating event or action.
 For academic complaints, the formal grievance shall be submitted to the Program Director, in writing, stating the nature and time of the offending action and the person(s) involved in the action or failure to act.
-If the grievance involves the program director, the grievance should be addressed to the Department Chair.
-If the grievance involves the Department Chair, the grievance should be addressed to the Provost.
+If the grievance involves the Program Director, the grievance should be addressed to the School Dean.
+If the grievance involves the School Dean, the grievance should be addressed to the Provost.

-The Program Director, or his/her designee, will follow the academic grievance procedures developed by that program.
-If the program has not developed grievance procedures, the following procedures will apply: the Program Director, or his/her designee, will review the grievance.
-The Program Director, or his/her designee, will gather information from the parties to the grievance and keep a record or summary of this information.
+The Program Director, or their designee, will follow the academic grievance procedures developed by that program.
+If the program has not developed grievance procedures, the following procedures will apply: the Program Director, or their designee, will review the grievance.
+The Program Director, or their designee, will gather information from the parties to the grievance and keep a record or summary of this information.
 After their review, they will recommend a solution by mutual agreement of the parties, and, if that is not acceptable, they will reach a decision on the grievance.
-In either case, they will state, in writing, the basis for their recommendation or decision, within 30 calendar days.
+In either case, they will state, in writing, the basis for their recommendation or decision, within 30 calendar days from when the grievance was submitted.